Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Pháp Luật Việt NamBáo Pháp Luật Việt Nam27/04/2025

-In Dan Phuong district ( Hanoi ), the “Three responsibilities” movement - the predecessor of “Three responsibilities” - was launched in 1965, when the American invaders escalated the war to destroy the North.
-The district Women’s Union set out three tasks: taking on production instead of husbands and children going to war; taking on household chores to strengthen the rear; taking on combat service when necessary.
-The movement quickly spread nationwide, and was directly directed by President Ho Chi Minh to change its name to “Three responsibilities”.
+In Dan Phuong district ( Hanoi ), the "Three responsibilities" movement - the predecessor of "Three responsibilities" - was launched in 1965, when the American invaders escalated the war to destroy the North.
+The district Women's Union proposed three tasks: taking on production instead of husbands and children going to war; taking on household chores to secure the rear; taking on combat service when necessary.
+The movement quickly spread nationwide, and was directly directed by President Ho Chi Minh to change its name to "Three responsibilities".
 Women like Ms. Le Thi Quynh, Ms. Nguyen Thi Diem, Ms. Dang Thi Ty... lived, fought, and produced in that spirit.
-They knew how to plow, harrow, and produce water fern, while still firmly holding guns to protect Phung dam - an important project to protect Hanoi.
+They knew how to plow, harrow, and produce water fern seeds, while still firmly holding guns to protect Phung dam - an important project to protect Hanoi.
 They are typical images of women who are both in the rear and ready to be soldiers when the Fatherland needs them.

 Ms. Tran Thi Quang Man when she went to Hanoi to attend the event celebrating the 55th anniversary of the